zack7498/S3_stream_upload-nodejs/README.md

 **s3client.uploadFile**

-This API will upload your file by Stream.
+Will upload your file by ReadStream.

 *parameter*
 * upload_path **{string}** : The file will upload to this path.